Responsible practices. Responsible results.

-Rolland supports pulp and paper production with 30% to 100% post-consumer waste content, and wood fiber not sourced in endangered forests or Intact Forest Landscape locations like Boreal.
+Rolland supports pulp and paper production with 30% to 100% sustainable recycled fiber content, and wood fiber not sourced in endangered forests or Intact Forest Landscape locations like Boreal.

 The following principles apply to all paper produced by Rolland.
 Our procurement policy addresses the entire paper lifecycle, and supports principles that result in long-term environmental, social and economic benefits.

 Virgin fiber for paper production is sourced from well-managed forests, and land management practices are in place to ensure the conservation and protection of natural resources.

 Rolland is committed to the implementation of this policy by:

 - Involving employees, suppliers, shareholders and customers in the implementation of our paper procurement policy.

 - Reporting our policy implementation progress annually.

 - Encouraging current suppliers to provide information so their practices can be compared to this policy.

 - Establishing benchmarks, timelines, and accountability mechanisms to implement this policy, and reviewing this process annually.

 Virgin wood fiber sourcing